Shubham14-02/ChatGPT_eclipse_plugin/README.md

 4. In the newly opened window will also have the same plugin.xml open for you.
 In the overview section, click on _Launch an Eclipse application_
 5. This will launch the main plugin appplication where you can type in your request and Click on _Open file_ button
    ![image](https://github.com/Shubham14-02/ChatGPT_eclipse_plugin/assets/65832723/a1a0b038-c021-4311-8d09-7178ddf7e793)
-   NOTE: Your request must be elaborate i.e. you must specify where your file is located and the nested folders it is located inside
+   NOTE: Your request must be elaborate i.e. you must specify where your file is located and the nested folders it is located inside.
+Also include the extension of       the file if it has one.
 6. dd